walteryu/jhu-ml-project/jhu_08_project_01.00.md

 3. Course Project Prediction Quiz Portion

 * Apply your machine learning algorithm to the 20 test cases available in the test data above and submit your predictions in appropriate format to the Course Project Prediction Quiz for automated grading.

+### Data Processing

+Data was prepared for train/test as follows:

+1. Read both CSV datasets from the HAR data website.
+2. Review data and identify null values since their values need to be removed or imputed.